falent/googleHomeAssistantExpressNodeJS/README.md

 https://github.com/falent/googleHomeAssistantExpressNodeJS/blob/master/scripts_for_meetup/automatedInstallationWindows.bat

 If you put this command to your cmd terminal, batch script will execute all that [commands](#id-commands) Please keep in mind that you should execute this script only once.
-If you close window or you want reload npm modules please you those [commands](#id-commands-restart)
+If you close window or you want reload npm modules please use these [commands](#id-commands-restart)

 `curl https://raw.githubusercontent.com/falent/googleHomeAssistantExpressNodeJS/master/scripts_for_meetup/automatedInstallationWindows.bat > automatedInstallationWindows.bat && automatedInstallationWindows.bat`